 "We want to build-up excitement for younger folks stepping into sales roles, leadership positions or ownership levels.
 It's important, and we need to be talking about flooring installation as a potential career path," said Logue.
-"Our independent retailers are the backbone of this industry and we need to help them get their businesses to a point where it can be grow to be a group within a group with individual shows and incentives."
-Diversifying into other home categories will help retailers service today's customer.
+"Our independent retailers are the backbone of this industry and we need to help them get their businesses to a point where it can be passed down to next generation and still maintain success - that is a big goal of ours, targeting prospective new members."

+customer.
 "Consumers used to shop four to five stores but no one has the time to do that anymore - people will shop two to three stores tops - they want to go to one retailer with good reviews," said Logue.
 "The consumer is becoming more and more savvy.
 They'll research online and buy from someone reputable that offers everything they want."

 Today's consumer, Logue added, has higher expectations and is looking for a shopping experience.
 "They want access to more design solutions for the whole home.
 They want a higher level of support and they're not going to get that at a big box," he said, adding, "We're seeing more retailers hiring people with design experience to offer that support."